Xanax Addiction: Is Xanax abused?

 Scientifically speaking, Xanax binds to the GABA (gamma-aminobutyric acid-A) receptor in the brain.
 In addition to this, Xanax is also a central nervous system depressant, meaning that it slows down all central nervous system functions.
 The main functions include heart rate regulation, blood pressure, breathing, and body temperature.

-Upon doing so, the person feeling an overall calming effect throughout the body.
+Upon doing so, the person feels an overall calming effect throughout the body.
 The person tends to become more relaxed physically and mentally.
-This effect makes it an ideal candidate for anxiety relief.
+This makes Xanax an ideal candidate for anxiety relief.

 Below are some of the common street names known for Xanax: